Juliet Hancock: Chair and SCMA President

 Juliet subsequently moved to the role of Senior Education Officer for early years with local government - continuing her focus on pedagogy, curriculum and children’s rights, before joining Moray House School of Education and Sport, the University of Edinburgh, as a Lecturer, also acting as an international early years consultant for the Open Society Foundation and taking on the role of Director of Professional Learning for Moray House in August 2017.
 Juliet served as a consultant for the Open Society Foundation in Ukraine, Georgia, Armenia and Moldova, working on early years inclusion.
 She has also served as a Qualifications and Development Specialist within SQA and served on a number of Scottish Government and national advisory groups.

 Recently retired from her full-time post at Moray House School of Education and Sport, Juliet continues her keen interest in children's education, wellbeing and rights through her consultancy work.
+Becoming a first-time Gram-gram to her granddaughter in January will ensure that Juliet continues to keep her hand in!

 Barbara Dennistoun: SCMA Convener